On Explicit Stochastic Differential Algebraic Equations: Approximate Ito stochastic solution for completely high index SDAEs

+is the required SDE with initial condition $(x_1(0),x_2(0),u(0)) = (0,0,0)$.
 Now the resulting SDE (\ref{equation:UNSDAEtoSDE-gen-ito-U}) can be easily solved with the given initial condition.
-Figure \ref{fig:UNSDAE-genito} shows $x_1$ v/s $x_2$ plot for the SDE (\ref{equation:UNSDAEtoSDE-gen-ito-U}).
+Figure \ref{fig:UNSDAE-genito} shows $x_1$ vs. $x_2$ plot for the SDE (\ref{equation:UNSDAEtoSDE-gen-ito-U}).
 The numerical integration is performed using Euler-Maruyama method with time stepping of $10^{-6}$.
-However, this may only give a local solution as the growth bound condition is not checked. \begin{remark} Appropriately choosing of the function $y(0,v)$ allows us to decide the interval of time upto which the solution is numerically trackable. \end{remark}
+However, this may only give a local solution as the growth bound condition is not checked.